-Please follow the steps to achieve successful update:
+If you are using ByteBlaster-II device of USB-Blaster device, please follow the steps to achieve successful update:

-- 1. Download Altera Programmer from Altera's download center and install it (fig. 11b).
-Note that versions above 13.1 do not support Cyclone III chips, thus select this version for download; - 2.
-Prepare FPGA update image, it is located in RAR archive and has POF extension; - 3.
+- 1. Download Altera Programmer from Altera's download center and install it (fig. 11b); - 2.
+Prepare FPGA update image, it is located in GR8NET firmware update directory being RAR archive and having POF extension; - 3.
 Unscrew cartridge, remove board from the casing.
 Be very careful as device is sensitive to the ESD; - 4.
 Disconnect MSX PC and its connected devices from the power mains.
-It is allowed leaving only PC with parallel port powered on; - 5.
+It is allowed leaving only PC with Quartus II software with parallel port powered on; - 5.
 Connect Blaster device to its ribbon cable, and ribbon cable to the connector adapter, and connector adapter to the GR8NET as shown on the fig. 11a.
-Ensure you connected adapter properly and there're no hanging pins of the adapter; - 6.
-Insert GR8NET into any slot of MSX PC; - 7.
-Carefully connect Blaster device to the parallel port of the PC having Altera programmer (or full Quartus software package) installed; - 8.
-Connect MSX PC to the power mains, turn it on: programming procedure will require power from MSX PC to GR8NET.
+Ensure you connected adapter properly and there're no hanging or misaligned pins of the adapter; - Insert GR8NET into any slot of MSX PC; - 7.
+Carefully connect Blaster device to the parallel port of the PC having Altera programmer (or full Quartus software package) installed; - Connect MSX PC to the power mains, turn it on: programming procedure will require power from MSX PC to GR8NET.
 It may appear that GR8NET will not initialize because Blaster will immediately hijack operation of the FPGA (this is how Blaster was designed by Altera).
 Do not worry about this issue and proceed to next step; - 9.
 Start Altera Programmer application (fig. 11c): - (1) set up ByteBlaster-II or USB-Blaster device and choose it; - (2) select Active Serial mode; - (3) Click Add Device, and select EPCS16 from the list; - (4) Select Erase checkbox (only); - (5) Click Start to start erasing entire EPCS16 chip.
-This step is required in order to delete factory image as well as application image located at address 8_0000 of the EPCS device; - (6) After erase, chick Change file... and select appropriate POF file; - (7) Now file to flash with is selected, check boxes Program/Configure and Verify, - (8) Press Start again to start programming and verification operations. - 10.
+This step is required in order to delete all the contents and any artifacts within the chip, a kind of "start from scratch"; - (6) After erase, chick Change file... and select appropriate POF file; - (7) Now file to flash with is selected, check boxes Program/Configure and Verify; - (8) Press Start again to start programming and verification operations. - 10.
 Device will be unavailable while programming is in progress, and if MSX was using the device, it may crash; - 11.
 Power MSX PC off and disconnect it from the mains, disconnect Blaster device from PC's port, disassemble connection chain in backward order; - 12.
-Turn MSX PC on and check that GR8NET initializes; - 13.
+Turn MSX PC on and check that GR8NET initializes (e.g. looking at the SD-card activity LED when SD-card is inserted); - 13.
 Put GR8NET board into the cartridge casing, carefully screw it, do not overtighten.

 Figure 11 a.
-Connection of the connector adapter to the GR8NET
+Connection of the connector adapter to the GR8NET (mono version)